Microbiological Investigations & Risk Assessment

 Biological fouling, or biofouling, can be broadly defined as damage to engineered materials and processing systems that is mediated by living organisms.
 Oil production and distribution systems are particularly vulnerable to biofouling; in particular, microbially-influenced corrosion (MIC) activities can lead to pipeline corrosion and associated product losses.
 While the fundamental mechanisms associated with MIC are the same as those associated with abiotic corrosion, understanding the ecology and activity of microorganisms in industrial systems is the key to prevention.
 Cooling of process waters such at industrial and utility facilities can also be impacted or have reduced efficiencies caused by biological fouling of the contact or non-contact cooling system.

 Biological, chemical, and pharmaceutical contamination events are frequently associated with plant shutdowns and product recalls.
 Problems can result from mechanical failures, contaminated raw materials or product, materials deterioration, design defects, shipping conditions, or improper SOPs and GMPs.
 Plan recalls and other contamination issues can affect industries such as medical devise or various consumer products ranging from foods to pharmaceuticals to chemicals.
 Exponent scientists and engineers have extensive experience in contamination investigations: when needed, a multidisciplinary team can be deployed to identify the point source(s) of contamination and develop effective remedial recommendations.
 We work closely with client facilities engineers, QA/QC professionals, and production staff to investigate process and product contamination events.
 We are familiar with the relevant cGMP’s and can conduct confidential audits to ensure that client SOPs are properly developed and implemented.

-No issue challenges a firm more than when their product is linked to a foodborne illness outbreak.
+No issue challenges a firm more than when a product is linked to a foodborne illness outbreak.
 Foodborne hazards include microbiological agents that can adulterate products and can result in harm.
-As scientific breakthroughs improve analytical method sensitivity and provide better traceability of products across the supply and distribution chain, growers, processors, retailers and food service operators need experts to assist in addressing allegations that their products made people sick.
+As scientific breakthroughs improve analytical method sensitivity and provide better traceability of products across the supply and distribution chain, growers, processors, retailers and food service operators need experts to assist in addressing allegations that products made people sick.